1.6. Game Time

 2.2.2.
 Any team that plays a non-Toronto team during the playoffs must be prepared to play 1 game of that series outside of Toronto (granted the ice-time is available).

 2.2.4.
-Playoff games that are tied at the end of regulation time go into sudden death overtime.
+Time permitting, playoff games that are tied at the end of regulation time go into sudden death overtime.
+Note: Overtime may be bypassed and go straight to a shootout if there are time constraints.
+This will be at the discretion of rink staff and referees.

 a) Sudden death overtime consists of 4-on-4 play for 5 minutes.
 The first three minutes are running-time and the last 2 minutes are stop-time.
 During the running time, player substitutions are only allowed while the puck is in play.